Bowel Cancer Misdiagnosis Claims

 Bowel cancer and colon cancer can be misdiagnosed my doctors because early symptoms are hard to detect and can sometimes present themselves as those similar to digestion problems.
 Bowel and colon cancer are occasionally misdiagnosed as less serious conditions and therefore remain inadequately treated, allowing the cancer to develop, which has a significant impact on the prognosis for the patient.

-We have supported several victims of bowel cancer misdiagnosis in achieving the compensation that they are rightfully owed.
-Some of the most common symptoms that they have suffered from due to bowel cancer include:
+Some of the most common symptoms that people have suffered from due to bowel cancer include:

 - Changes in bowel movements over a period of more than three weeks, including constipation, diarrhoea and needing to empty the bowels on a regular basis.